-The data product generated by this algorithm is the Fundamental Climate Data Record (FCDR) of brightness temperature (Tb) data from the SSMIS sensors, including five low-resolution channels (Tb19v, Tb19h, Tb22v, Tb37v, Tb37h) and two high-resolution channels (Tb91v, Tb91h), stored in netCDF version 4.0 files that include the necessary metadata and supplementary data fields.
-In addition to the seven intercalibrated SSM/I equivalent channels listed above, the output FCDR file also contains the Tb and geolocation information from the remaining imager (150 and 183 GHz channels), lower atmospheric sounder (50 - 60 GHz), and upper atmospheric sounder channels (60 - 63 GHz) with limited corrections and no intercalibrated applied.
-The data fields are described in detail section 3.4.7 below.
+The data product generated by this algorithm is the Fundamental Climate Data Record (FCDR) of brightness temperature (Tb) data from the SSMIS sensors, including the five low-resolution environmental sensor channels (Tb19v, Tb19h, Tb22v, Tb37v, Tb37h) and the five high-resolution imager channels (Tb91v, Tb91h, Tb150h, Tb183 $\pm$ 1, Tb183 $\pm$ 3, Tb183 $\pm$ 7), stored in netCDF version 4.0 files that include the necessary metadata and supplementary data fields.
+In addition to the seven intercalibrated SSM/I equivalent channels and four other imager channels (i.e. 150, 183) listed above, the output FCDR file also contains the Tb and geolocation information for the lower atmospheric sounder (50 - 60 GHz) and upper atmospheric sounder channels (60 - 63 GHz) with limited corrections and no intercalibrated applied.
+Additionally, a daily gridded version of the FCDR Tb data is produced on a 0.25 x 0.25 degree equal angle global grid.
+The data fields for both the pixel-level and gridded FCDR data files are described in detail section 3.4.7 below.